MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 To enrich the database with speaker information:

 1. Select the 'Properties from a CSV' option
 2. Select 'Speaker CSV' from the 'Analysis' dropdown menu.
-The CSV for speakers in the tutorial corpus is `here`_.
+The `CSV for speaker information`_ is available for download.
 3. Upload the tutorial corpus 'speaker_info.csv' file from your local machine.
 4. Select 'Save Enrichment' and then 'Run' from the Enrichment view.